shekspir55/rbn/content/posts/Configuring-own-homebrew-server-part-2-regain-control-of-your-data-secure-alternatives-to-Google-drive-iCloud-1Password-Spotify-and-more.md

 date: 2023-09-30T08:18:45+04:00
 draft: false
 ---
-Many of us don't want to give our data to big companies because they sometimes accidentally or on purpose share it, invade our privacy, or let the governments snoop.
-As computer programs get smarter and ads get creepier, it feels like companies are watching us.👁️(Actually they do.😢)
+Many of us don't want to give our data to big companies because they sometimes accidentally or purposefully share it, invade our privacy, or let the governments sneak on us.
+As apps, websites,  computer programs get smarter and ads get creepier, it feels like companies are watching us.👁️ (They  actually do.😢)

 Some people want to be in charge of their own data again so let's explore an option.

+So put on your tin foil hat and let's explore an alternative world.🎩

 ![cat in a hat](/images/homebrew-server/cat.jpg)